 - 3 Final thoughts

 What Are Dental Implants?

-These artificial tooth roots are a reliable and long-term solution for tooth loss.
-They are installed into your jawbone and can be used to replace a single tooth or multiple.
+These artificial tooth roots are a reliable and long-term solution to tooth loss.
+They are installed in your jawbone and can be used to replace a single tooth or multiple.
 They feel like natural teeth and are locked in place with no discomfort associated with traditional dentures that tend to slide around when chewing hard foods.
 So you’ll have the freedom to eat your favorite food without any discomfort, too.